yactouat/www.yactouat.com-fr/README.md

 - `git add . && git commit -m "initial commit"` =>
   - see the linting happening
   - see the magic of a local testing pipeline happening !
-  - see the PHP documentation generated in `./public/docs/php`
   - see whatever changes made by these operations get auto committed

 ### CI: GitHub Actions